Sazeduzzaman-Saju/resell-auto-car-client/README.md

 ### About AutoCar

-\*\* This is PhotoService .This is For Only Service Reletad Web App.Which Serve Many types of Services When you open the project you will see some little helpful Services.Try it hope you like it.All Services are just for demo purpose.
+\*\* This is AutoCar .This is For Only Service Relevant Web App.Which Serve Car Reselling Services When you open the project you will see some little helpful Services and Admin dashboard include.
 It would be nice to start without delay .It will be very convenient to read the code.
 So hope you would like & Enjoy🤠